CarageaAlexandru/fe-nc-games/README.md

+# Please find the link to the hosted version of this project here: https://games-review-nc.netlify.app/

 # NC Games Review App

 The NC Games Review App is a web application that allows users to browse, read, and interact with reviews related to board games.
 It provides a platform for users to explore various game reviews, leave comments, and engage with the gaming community.